 A: Hiring legal counsel you can trust after an accident improves your chances of success with your recovery efforts and the chance of maximizing the compensation you obtain.
 If you are hesitant due to the anticipated cost of hiring an attorney, it is important to realize they can easily make up for the cost of hiring them with how much they can improve your total recovery.

 Ultimately, car accidents happen for many reasons each year, sometimes with devastating results.
 If you or a loved one is struggling in the aftermath of an accident someone else caused, or if you recently lost a loved one due to the negligence or misconduct of another party, you need legal counsel you can trust to help you recover.
-Contact the attorneys at Helton, Cody & Associates, PLLC, today if you need to speak with a reliable attorney about your legal options.
+Contact the attorneys at Law Office of Lyndon R. Helton, PLLC, today if you need to speak with a reliable attorney about your legal options.